01 of 02

 Cities and Towns

 Calabria is a bit unique in that the larger towns are perhaps the least interesting.
 The four regional capitals are Cosenza, Catanzaro, Vibo Valentia, and Reggio Calabria.

-San Mango d'Aquino is a charming Calabrian village spilling down a hillside between Cosenza and Lamezia Terme and just off the A3 Autostrada.
-It has a good website with lots of pictures and information.
+- San Mango d'Aquino is a charming Calabrian village spilling down a hillside between Cosenza and Lamezia Terme and just off the A3 Autostrada.

 - Pizzo Calabro is a seaside resort and fishing village.

 - Squillace had 28 churches before the earthquake in 1783.
 There are still many churches and convents to visit, as well as a Norman castle.
 Squillace is known for its terracotta, and the Squillace College of Art was founded in 1980 to make sure traditions were passed on and artists had a place to work.